ARTICLE

 RTSDK uses the default gnu compiler provided by CMake and included in the Linux distribution.
 For supported OS and compilers, refer to the API Compatibility Matrix.

 1.)
-Obtains RTSDK C++ Linux package from the developer community and then unpack the package to a directory of your choice.
-In this article, we use Oracle Linux 7.5 and we unpack the package to /home/user/dev/RTSDK.
-We will use folder RTSDK1.2 as sourceDir when running CMake.
+Obtains the RTSDK C++ Linux package and RTSDK.Binary package from the developer community and then unpack the packages to a directory of your choice.
+In this article, we use RedHat Enterprise Linux 9 and we unpack the package to /opt/RTSDK.
+We will use folder RTSDK2 as sourceDir when running CMake.

-There is a note for Linux developer that the RTSDK C++ requires OpenSSL development.
-It required the library for HTTPS tunneling functionality on Linux while the Windows version uses WinINet.
-So you may need to install openssl-devel package by calling
+There is a note for Linux developer that the RTSDK C++ requires OpenSSL development and Python so you may need to install openssl-devel and Python packages by calling the following command.

 2.)
 Run the LinuxSoLink script: at a command prompt (e.g., in a terminal window) from the sourceDir directory, issue the command: